Scott

 Cooling was a concern for me, so I use the JBL

 Arctic Chiller.
-It works great and has a built-in temperature sensor and monitor.
-The
+It works great and has a built-in temperature sensor and

-and off.
-Some hobbyists feel that 80 to 82 degrees is a better temperature, but that
+continually cycle on and off.
+Some hobbyists feel that 80 to 82 degrees is

-depends on the location from which your corals, etc… came from and the natural
+a better temperature, but that depends on the location from which your corals,

-temperature from those areas. <Editors' note: Always research the specific
+etc… came from and the natural temperature from those areas. <Editors' note:

-needs of your animals when setting the environmental parameters within your
+Always research the specific needs of your animals when setting the

 The chiller and heaters maintain the water